 Our related party transaction policy complies with all applicable requirements of the SEC and the NASDAQ Stock Market concerning related party transactions.
 Related party transactions will be referred for approval or ratification to our Audit Committee.
 This review will cover any transaction in which we were or are to be a participant, the amount involved exceeds \$120,000, and a related person had or will have a direct or indirect material interest.
-In determining whether to approve a related party transaction, our Audit Committee will consider, among other factors, the benefits to the Company, the availability of other sources for comparable products or services, the fairness of the proposed transaction, the direct or indirect nature of the related party's interest in the transaction, the materiality of the transaction to the related party, the appearance of an improper conflict of interests for any related party, taking into account the size of the transaction and the financial position of the related party, whether the transaction would impair an outside director's independence, and the potential violations of other corporate policies.
+In determining whether to approve a related party transaction, our Audit Committee will consider, among other factors, the benefits to the Company, the availability of other sources for comparable products or services, the fairness of the proposed transaction, the direct or indirect nature of the related party's interest in the transaction, the materiality of the transaction to the related party, the customary (or non-customary) nature of the terms of the transaction, the terms available to unrelated third parties, the appearance of an improper conflict of interests for any related party, taking into account the size of the transaction and the financial position of the related party, whether the transaction would impair an outside director's independence, and the potential violations of other corporate policies.